Finite time pseudo-rip singularity in cosmology: Conclusion

 We have also discussed the global characteristics of the models at hands by using the method of Penrose diagrams.
 In particular, we have investigated the structure of cosmological horizons (event, particle, and apparent), as well as the asymptotic structure of singularities.
-Though only a limited time of evolution of the universe between the standard BB radiation-dominated singularity at time $t=0$ to the future exotic singularity at time $t_s$ has been addressed, due to the fact of geodesic completeness of exotics, one may extend them symmetrically into a future region evolving towards another big-crunch singularity as in Ref. \cite{GRG2018}; thus, making kind of a cyclic universe modelling.
-Finally, we have found by using the method of the so-called Raychaudhuri averaging that the two models under study are also weak with respect to this definition.
+Though only a limited time of evolution of the universe between the standard BB singularity at time $t=0$ to the future exotic singularity at time $t_s$ has been addressed, due to the fact of geodesic completeness of exotics, one may extend them symmetrically into a future region evolving towards another big-crunch singularity as in Ref. \cite{GRG2018}; thus, making kind of a cyclic universe modelling.
+In addition, we have also found by using the method of the so-called Raychaudhuri averaging that the two models under study are also weak with respect to this definition.

+Finally, we applied this method of generating new weak singularities to construct a physically realistic model containing the standard radiation, dust and cosmological constant components which reproduces the past background expansion history of the $\Lambda$CDM model while evolving towards a future FTPR singularity.
 We hope both the method of generating the weak singularity solutions and the method of Raychaudhuri averaging may prove successful tool in future cosmological investigations including their observational verification.

 \acknowledgements